youyanggu/covid19_projections/about.md

 Another strength of our model is that because it is purely data-driven, it is quick to run and easy to regenerate.
 No daily tuning needs to be done - it just needs the raw data.
 Unlike other models that can only be updated once every few days, our entire model takes 10 minutes to generate and is updated on a daily basis, leading to more accurate projections.

+### Issues with the IHME model

+In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and media.

+The IHME model is a good model and provides a good starting point for making projections.
+We greatly applaud their efforts, especially for making a fairly accurate projection (~80k US deaths) when many other models were projecting 100-250k+ in March.
+WIth that said, because their model is based on fitting a mathethetical curve rather than a real world simulation, some of their region-specific projections do not pass what we call the "common sense test".
+Here are 3 examples:

+#### Italy - under-projection

+As of April 11, 2020, IHME is projecting 19,691 - 21,377 deaths for Italy.
+However, Italy is already at over 19,000 deaths and they have been reporting 500+ deaths for the past 3 weeks.
+Their confidence interval is unrealistic.
+Our projections are much higher: 23,210 - 38,965.

+#### New York - under-projection

+New York reached 799 deaths on Thursday April 9, which we hope is the peak.
+As of April 11, the IHME model is projecting only 42-196 deaths for NY 2 weeks from April 9.
+However, two weeks after Italy reached its peak deaths at 917, they are still reporting ~600 deaths per day.
+So assuming that New York deaths will drop 90% in two weeks is extremely optimistic.
+We think it will be in the 185 - 558 range.

+#### Connecticut - over-projection

+As of April 11, Connecticut currently has 448 deaths, and yet the IHME is projecting 4,614 deaths, a 10x increase.
+Their range is also 1,143-13,559, an extremely large range.
+Our projection shows a range of 1,370 - 3,933.

 ## Data

 The only COVID-19 data our model uses to make projections is the daily death total provided by [The Covid Tracking Project](https://covidtracking.com/) (for US projections) and [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) (for international projections).
 The raw data files we use can be found [on our GitHub page](https://github.com/youyanggu/covid19_projections/tree/master/data).
 Due to the reasonings explained [by Nate Silver](https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/), we do not use case-related data in our modeling.